Presented by UBC Faculty of Medicine, Faculty of Dentistry, Faculty of Pharmaceutical Sciences, and Faculty of Arts, in partnership with alumni UBC

 Hear from four top UBC researchers and clinicians from UBC Faculties of Medicine, Dentistry, Arts and Pharmaceutical Sciences as they present their research in a series of short MEDtalks.

-The program will be moderated by Gurdeep Parhar, MedRes’95, Executive Associate Dean, Clinical Partnerships and Professionalism, Faculty of Medicine, University of British Columbia.
+The program was moderated by Gurdeep Parhar, MedRes’95, Executive Associate Dean, Clinical Partnerships and Professionalism, Faculty of Medicine, University of British Columbia.

 MEDtalks Titles and Presenters

 Leeann Donnelly, BDSc’02; MSc’05; PhD’12 – Assistant Professor, Faculty of Dentistry, UBC

 Tamara Mihic, BSc’13, PharmD’16 – Clinical Pharmacy Specialist, Mental Health, St. Paul’s Hospital; Clinical Instructor & Lecturer, Faculty of Pharmaceutical Sciences, UBC

 Lindsey Richardson, BA’01 – Assistant Professor, Sociology, Faculty of Arts, UBC; Research Scientist, British Columbia Centre on Substance Use

 The overdose crisis in Canada.
 Preventable or predictable?